 - Is accessible and free to use, with many companion graphics and slides (scroll down for these)

 We want the 2030 Vision to be used as widely as possible so the document is available to download here along with individual pages, social media graphics and a summary presentation slide - we actively encourage you to take key sections, illustrations or pages and use for your own purposes.
+Please credit CEE when you do this.

 To create the 2030 Vision, we conducted with three stages of consultation (an event at our summer conference, a roundtable of key practitioners, a successful consultation which had 48 respondents) and gathered informal input through many conversations with practitioners and stakeholders.